5 Star Service

-Heating - This is an entire subject in its own right - take a look at our Heating Management guides.
+Heating - This is an entire subject in its own right - take a look at our Heating Guide guides.

 So saving energy is straightforward - but doing it is never that simple.
 We forget to do things, we leave things on standby and we carry on wasting money.

 Home automation (by definition) can automate these things for you.
 It can monitor where and how you use energy, helping you identify how you can make savings.
 You then set the system to control these areas and leave it to run, it really does look after itself, things just happen - silently saving you money.

 The two most common home automation technologies that are perfect for energy management are LightwaveRF and Z-Wave.
 Both offer affordable and easy to install systems to control your power use, they can even connect to the Internet to send you alerts or allow you remote access to the system.